 Based on data collected between 2013 and 2019, most researchers in Africa do not have access to an Ethics Committee.
 As such, we have designed a platform to provide independent ethics advice to researchers.
 To apply for our Ethics Advice, use the form below.
-Before you apply, read information about African Ubuntu research ethics and our terms and conditions of use provided on this page.
+Before you apply, read information about African Ubuntu ethics in research and our terms and conditions of use provided on this page.
 To submit your application, please provide all the details specified below and click Submit.

 For researchers wanting to or already doing research in Africa, it is important to get ethics advice or ethics approval.
 This is important so that you protect our communities, and that you also get protected.
 At times external researchers dump research ethics in Africa, an unethical practice on its own.
 Others only get ethics approval from an external country yet local ethics are very important.